Sukhmani-Kaur1/BanjaraRideTest/README.md

+Explore BanjaraRideTest: Your gateway to automating tests for the Banjara Ride Android app using Appium, ensuring seamless performance and epic test reports!

 # 🚗 BanjaraRideTest 📱

 Welcome to the **BanjaraRideTest** repository!
 Buckle up and get ready to test drive the Banjara Ride app on Android devices using Appium!